Embark on a tour of Vancouver Island’s rugged and beautiful north coast

 The traditional territories of Kwakwaka’wakw and Nuu-chah-nulth peoples; our friends from the village of Kyuquot share food and traditions.

-Day 1: Welcome aboard, orientation, exploring “hanging rainforest gardens” or abundant intertidal life onshore.
-Optional evening kayak, Quatsino Sound.
+Day 1: Welcome aboard, orientation, exploring “hanging rainforest gardens” or abundant intertidal life, Quatsino Sound.
 Cruising to Klaskish and East Creek.
-Bear viewing, shore walk in East Creek meadow and along river.
+Evening tender ride into river and shore walk, introduction to rainforest.
+Sunset viewing from anchorage.

 Itineraries are subject to change.